(From the December 2014 archives)

 6. Stir in the toasted nuts and chopped cherries

 7. Transfer the dough to a sheet of plastic wrap and shape into a log, about 1 ½ inches in diameter.
-Wrap tightly in plastic wrap and refrigerate for at least two hours (you can place the dough in the freezer for future baking fun)
+Wrap tightly in plastic wrap and refrigerate overnight or for at least three hours (you can place the dough in the freezer for future baking fun)

 8. Preheat oven to 375 degrees F. Line baking sheets with parchment paper.

-9. Cut the log into ½ inch slices and place on baking sheet.
+9. Slice the log and place dough on baking sheet.
 Bake 12 – 15 minutes, until golden brown.
 Cool for 2-3 minutes on baking sheet, then remove and let cool completely before frosting

 10. For the icing: combine the sugar and vanilla extract in a bowl and mix.
 Add the water a little at a time until you get the right consistency.
 The consistency of the icing needs to be thin enough to be able to drizzle it with a spoon, but no so thin that it spreads out all over the cookie.
 You want clear, distinct drizzle lines.